 Here’s what this “direct” process would look like for this customer.
 Jenny is buying coffee beans for her roasting company and she’s seeking more predictable pricing over a specific time period.
 Through a customized structured product from Cargill, she’s managing her risk and protecting margins for her company.

-The bottom line is, if you are selling or merchandising grain, roasting coffee, feeding cattle, powering a facility, mining copper or bottling beverages, when you partner with Cargill, you have access to risk management experts who understand your business objectives and help you find the right solutions for your business.
+The bottom line is, if you are selling or merchandising grain, roasting coffee, feeding cattle or powering a facility, when you partner with Cargill, you have access to risk management experts who understand your business objectives and help you find the right solutions for your business.
 And we’ll provide those solutions to you in the manner which best fits your needs and your business.